Tag: Advent

 Hebrews 12:14

-When God speaks to Ezekiel, the consequences of a life outside of and away from God are showing up to the Israelites, and it is not a pretty picture.
+When God speaks to Ezekiel, the consequences of a outside of and away from God are showing up to the Israelites, and it is not a pretty picture.
 Something to understand throughout Ezekiel is that while the consequences of not living life with God is bad, God promises .
 Especially a hope which cannot be earned.
 God makes the new covenant of peace.

 The author of Hebrews, however, makes what can be chilling ties to peace with others: holiness and divine life.
-Mercifully, the author of Hebrews uses the “pursue.”
+Mercifully, the author of Hebrews uses the word “pursue.”
 Other translations have it as “strive for” or “chase after.”
 As we read yesterday, peace requires effort.

-Peace and holiness are tied by the author of the Hebrews.
+Peace and holiness are tied together by the author of the Hebrews.
 This is not unreasonable, as the ultimate peace is given by God who is holy.
 The importance of living at peace with one another—especially, but not exclusively, in the church framily—cannot be overstated.
 If the Children of God are not at peace with one another, what kind of peace can they share with others?

 1) What does it mean to you that “no one will see the Lord” when it comes to being at peace with one another and holiness?